earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 ### Makefiles and Dockerfiles

-One way to build a CI neutral build definition is to use a makefile and a dockerfile. &nbsp;The makefile contains the various steps of your build pipeline and you run it inside a docker container which installs any needed dependencies. &nbsp;[QMK](https://github.com/qmk/qmk_firmware) is a popular open-source project that uses this approach.
+One way to build a CI neutral build definition is to use a Makefile and a dockerfile. &nbsp;The Makefile contains the various steps of your build pipeline and you run it inside a docker container which installs any needed dependencies. &nbsp;[QMK](https://github.com/qmk/qmk_firmware) is a popular open-source project that uses this approach.

 ```dockerfile
 FROM qmkfm/base_container